jtlocsei/electric-with-firebase-auth/README.md

 1. **Firebase SDK Initialization**
    - Initializes the Firebase Admin SDK using service account credentials
    - Provides the `init-firebase!` function that is called during startup in both `dev.cljc` and `prod.cljc`
-   - For development, uses a secret JSON file for authentication
+   - For development, uses hard-coded path to a secret JSON file for authentication
-   - In production, credentials should be read from environment variables instead of JSON files
+   - In production, the path to the secret JSON file should be specified in an environment variable.

 2. **Token Verification**
    - Provides functions to verify Firebase ID tokens:
-     - `verify-id-token`: Core verification function that checks if a token is valid
+     - `verify-id-token`: Core verification function that checks if a token is valid, and if so returns a map of "claims" including the `:user_id`.
      - `when-verified`: Helper that runs a function only if token is valid (fast check)
      - `when-verified-strict`: Stricter version that also checks for token revocation (slower but more secure)